Fix: CPU Overheating

 The most economical way to resolve all of this is by adding more case fans.

 More case fans for intake and exhaust can enhance air circulation around your processor, ultimately improving temperatures.
-Fortunately, you can grab a few fans for inexpensive if they don’t have any RGB.
-Sadly, RGB fans are usually pricier.
+Fortunately, you can grab a few fans for cheap if they don’t have any RGB.
+Sadly, RGB fans are usually costlier.

 case fans

-Keep in mind the fans’ dimensions (120mm is the most prevalent) and whether you have enough space for more fans.
+Keep in mind the fans’ dimensions (120mm is the most common) and whether you have enough room for more fans.

 Additionally, you will need to have adequate fan headers on your motherboard.
 Or you could get a splitter or a fan hub.

 Finally, air circulation.
 You can use fans to either bring air inside or push air outside.
-Our recommendation is to put a few at the front for intake and several at the back (and elevated areas) for exhaust.
+Our suggestion is to put a few at the front for intake and multiple at the rear (and elevated areas) for exhaust.

 Here’s a picture illustrating which side is intake and which side is exhaust: